WINTER FARM VOLUNTEER PROGRAM

 Farm work can be extremely rewarding, as there are opportunities to learn new skills and interact with our Italian staff, who can provide a wealth of knowledge about Tuscan farming techniques and cultural traditions.
 The major areas of the operation are: animal care (working with pigs and cows), vegetable gardens (planting, watering, hoeing, harvesting), vineyards and orchards (weeding, tying, pruning, harvesting), and maintenance (landscaping, stacking wood, pool maintenance, building repairs).

 To volunteer at Spannocchia, you must be (or become) a member of WWOOF Italia (€35 annual fee).
-Please contact our Farm Education Director, Niccolò Merighi at email@example.com to learn more and discuss available opportunities.
+Please contact our Farm Education Director, Niccolò Merighi at firstname.lastname@example.org to learn more and discuss available opportunities.
+Due to the volume of requests we receive, we are not always able to respond to every inquiry, or may be slow to respond, especially during busy periods on the farm.
+Thank you for understanding.

 housing for volunteers